Sleep Checklist

 Maintain a pre-bedtime relaxation routine

-Activities such as light reading, relaxation exercises, calming music, or a warm bath can help you prepare for sleep.
+Activities such as light reading, relaxation exercises, calming music, or a warm bath can aid the transition to sleep.

 Go to bed at the same time every night